 So, how do you know which keyword match type to use and when?
 We help you figure out 6 of the key things that can help with the match type selection process

 1) Which match type to use for your high valued keywords?

 If you identify a profitable keyword, using the exact match type helps you bid more aggressively as you end up avoiding the risk of spending on irrelevant search terms.
-With this not only do you get clicks that are more likely to convert but also reduce budget spillage.
+With this, you get clicks that are more likely to convert and reduce budget spillage.

 2) Why should you use the right mix of keyword match types?

 Restricting your keywords to just one match type will only help meet the intent that, that match type helps serve.
 For instance, broad match helps expand your reach, but by just using broad match type keywords you are keeping the search window open to traffic that is not relevant to your business.
 So in order to control that you need to use the right combination of match types.
 Ideally broad match type to capture more volume and exact to capture valuable traffic.
 It also, in the long run, helps you give real-time insight what is working for

 3) How to expand the reach of your keywords?